Los Muralistas de El Puente and the The People's History of Los Sures Mural at MS50-El Puente Community School. Photo by Osvaldo Budet

 All of the artists in Los Muralistas are also El Puente teaching artists and members of El Puente CADRE (Community Artists’ Development & Resource Exchange/Colectiva para Recursos y Desarollo de Artistas Comunitarios), a diverse artist network that serves as a platform for primarily Latino artists in Los Sures to network and collaborate on projects, create and facilitate strategies that will grow and sustain capacity to lead and contribute to the cultural community of Brooklyn.

-LEAR MORE ABOUT LOS MURALISTAS DE EL PUENTE AND VIEW THEIR ARCHIVE ON THEIR WEBSITE
+LEARN MORE ABOUT LOS MURALISTAS DE EL PUENTE AND VIEW THEIR FULL PORTFOLIO ON THEIR WEBSITE

 Segment of ¡Cultura Con Azúcar! mural, 2014

 Una Cuenta de Los Sures II, 1992